teotm/SScript-4.0.1/README.md

 7. `currentSuperClass` is the actual parent class of `currentScriptClass`.
 It's type is `Class<Dynamic>`.

 ## Contact
-If you have any questions or requests, open an issue here or message me on my Discord (quietunluckyicecream).
+If you have any questions or requests, open an issue here or message me on my Discord (tahirkarabekiroglu).